 Forgiveness is something you give to release yourself from carrying the burden and the pain any further.
-Your trust is in God, to carry that burden and to eventually bring justice (in this life and/or the next).
+Your trust is in God.
+You trust God to carry that burden and to eventually bring justice (in this life and/or the next).
 It is separate from your trust in that person.
 Nonetheless, it is difficult.

 “Forgiveness is one of the most painful decisions we can make.
-We know that somehow we’re supposed to forgive, but when we step right up to it, we feel as though we’re being asked to turn ourselves inside out, tear out our hearts, and give them into the hands of our enemy.
+We know that somehow we’re supposed to forgive.
+But when we step right up to it, we feel as though we’re being asked to turn ourselves inside out, tear out our hearts.
+And then we give them into the hands of our enemy.

 “…Forgiveness is not a cruel demand that a sadistic God imposes on the hurting.
 It is the painful but healing door to freedom.
 It is surgery on the heart that extracts the poison of bitterness so we can move forward into a healthy life.

-“Forgiveness is a choice we make intentionally, not because we just want to put the memory behind us, because we’ve been told we must, or because we think it will cause God to give us what we want.
+“Forgiveness is a choice we make intentionally.
+It is not because we just want to put the memory behind us, because we’ve been told we must, or because we think it will cause God to give us what we want.
 We choose to forgive because we recognized the tremendous mercy and power in God’s forgiveness of us.

 “If God is able to forgive us our enormous cache of sin, our forgiveness of one who has hurt us is small in comparison.
 (Linda W. Rooks, from the book, Broken Heart on Hold)